Cognigy/Documentation/docs/en/docs/ai/endpoints/webchat/integrated-demo-page.md

 # Demo Webchat

-_Cognigy Demo Webchat_ provides the opportunity to test webchat integrations with various providers, including handover-providers, and also allows you to preview the appearance of your webchat before deploying it in a live environment.
-This is a valuable tool for testing and customization, ensuring that your webchat functions according to your expectations and looks the way you want it to before launching it.
+_Cognigy Demo Webchat_ provides the opportunity to test webchat integrations with various providers, including handover providers, and also allows you to preview the appearance of your webchat before deploying it in a production environment.
+Demo Webchat is a valuable tool for testing and customization, ensuring that your Webchat functions according to your expectations and looks the way you want it to before launching it.

+## Using Demo Webchat

+To start using Demo Webchat, follow these steps:

+1. Open the Cognigy.AI interface.
+2. Go to **Build > Endpoints**.
+3. On the **Endpoints** page, select existing Webchat Endpoint or create a new one by clicking **+ New Endpoint**.
+4. In the upper-right corner of the Endpoint editor, click **Open Demo Webchat**.
+5.
+6. _(Optional)_
 When you create a Webchat Endpoint, a Demo Webchat will be available via integrated Demo Page.

-To access it, open your Webchat Endpoint and click **Open Demo Webchat** in the upper-right corner.

 The Webchat Demo Page will show a Website containing a Webchat you have configured in the Webchat settings within the Endpoint in Cognigy.AI.

-!!! note "Manually defining the user ID"
+### Manually Defining the User ID

-    By default, when you load the Webchat, you are assigned a random user ID that is stored in local memory so that the next time you use the Webchat you will have the same user.
+By default, when you load the Webchat, you are assigned a random `user id` that is stored in local memory so that the next time you use the Webchat you will have the same user.
-    If you want to set a user ID manually, you can do this by adding `?user=` to the Webchat URL.
+If you want to set a user ID manually, you can do this by adding `?user=<user id>` to the Webchat URL.

 ## Demo Webchat Settings